What is UI design? A complete guide for 2025

 Conducting competitor analysis

 UI designers might conduct competitor analysis to see what other brands operating in the same space are doing.
-This helps you to understand what your users expect when interacting with certain products, allowing you to design interfaces that feel familiar and are therefore easier to use.
+This helps them understand what their users expect when interacting with certain products, allowing them to design interfaces that are easier to use.

 Designing screens and UI elements